Note

 === Design Application ===

-Design challenge: Meet WHO standards for safe drinking water
+Design challenge: Achieve target inactivation for safe drinking water

 4. Real-World Scenario - Seasonal Variations#